 5. Notable exceptions would be Ockham, and his followers, such as Peter of Ailly, John Gerson, and Gabriel Biel.
 See Ockham, Ordinatio I, d.
 35, q.
 5, and Biel, Collectorium I, d.
 35, q.
 5. These authors argue that only singular creatures have ideas in the divine mind (which they identify with the singular creatures themselves as they are eternally pre-cognized by God), but neither their species, nor their genera do.
 To be sure, since created intellects do form universal concepts of singulars, and God does have cognition of those concepts in each singular created mind from eternity, in a roundabout way these authors still concede that there are universals in the divine mind.
 However, Ockham also claims that in the divine mind these universals do not function as universal exemplars, as they do in the minds of created agents.
+The basis of the claim is that for Ockham, the intuitive, singular cognition of singulars is superior to the abstractive, universal cognition of the same.
 But regardless of such details, the point is that even such hardheaded nominalists would not directly go against the authority of St. Augustine on this issue, for which see the section on divine ideas below.

 6. In fact, by the 12th century the irresistible challenge posed by Porphyry’s questions yielded a proliferation of answers that John of Salisbury found pedagogically completely unjustifiable, complaining in his Metalogicon that his contemporaries’ endless discussions of universals in connection with what was supposed to be an introductory logic text placed “unbearable burden on the tender shoulders of their students” (onera importabilia teneris auditorum humeris imponunt). op. cit., bk.
 2, c.
 19, 877a.